Snowflake vs BigQuery for cross-region/cross-cloud disaster recovery and business continuity

 Key Takeaways:

-• Snowflake offers built-in, cross-region/cross-cloud business continuity and disaster recovery with a 99.99% uptime SLA.
+• Snowflake bakes cross‑region replication and failover into the platform with a 99.99% uptime SLA.

 Expanded Explanation: